Dentist Near Thornleigh

 The electric toothbrush is on the pricier end, but with different brands of electric toothbrush available the cost of these powered toothbrushes has dropped.
 This also means there are different types of powered toothbrushes with different functions.
 Additional timer, pressure sensor and adjustable speed can be achieved with the newer models.
 Depending on the brand of electric toothbrush the head motions differently too, from circular, side to side, rotation oscillation, counter oscillation and ultrasonic.
 So discussing what type of powered toothbrush you need with a dentist near Thornleigh can maximise the toothbrush performance and your oral health.

 Caring for your toothbrush is also important for your oral health, with a lot of data showing that toothbrush can harbour bacteria.
 Bacteria such as fecal coliform that are released from flushing the toilet or placed on contaminated surfaces.
 These bacteria on toothbrushes have not shown any evidence of influencing an individual’s health.
 However it is still good to maintain good care of your toothbrushes with some tips.

 Do not share your toothbrushes with anyone, as you will be exchanging micro-organism and bodily fluids between each other.
 Always rinse the toothbrush thoroughly to remove any debris and stand the toothbrush upright after use to air dry the bristles.
 This will also prevent any microbial growth and if possible provide some direct sunlight.

-For both manual or electric toothbrushes it is advised to replace the toothbrush every 3 to 4 months as the effectiveness of the toothbrush decreases with the frayed bristles.
+For both manual or electric toothbrushes it is advised by your Hornsby dentist to replace the toothbrush every 3 to 4 months as the effectiveness of the toothbrush decreases with the frayed bristles.
 If you do see your toothbrush become matted or frayed before then, you should change it earlier.